thegideonjohn/azure-zero-trust-architecture/README.md

     * In a new browser tab, google **"what is my IP"** and copy your IP address.
     * Paste your IP into the box and add **`/32`** to the end (e.g., `102.89.40.12/32`).
     * Click **Save** at the top.
-6. Wait 1-2 minutes for the firewall to update.
+6. Wait few minutes for the firewall to update.

 <p align="left"><img src="images/access-control.png" width="100%"></p>